You don’t have to be a coding expert or a design whiz to create an awesome WordPress blog or website.

 Here are some of the features of this plugin:

 - The Google Analytics tracking code.
-This is the fasted and most reliable tracking code that Google has to offer.
+This is the fastest and most reliable tracking code that Google has to offer.

 - Visitor metric dashboards in WordPress install.
 You can easily see all the metrics in one place.